elcoruco/reverse-geojson/README.md

 ```

-For example, if we use mapshaper to generate a geojson of the Mexican Republic using the official INEGI shp file, and from there we use d3 to display it, this is what we would get:
+For example, if we use mapshaper to generate a geojson of the Mexican Republic using the official INEGI shape file, and from there we use d3 to display it, this is what we would get:

 ```
 import {create} from "d3-selection";